product-science/docs/docs/ios/xcode.md

 * Shares token with Bitwarden Send
 * Keys have an expiration date

+*This step is not needed if you use standalone build.*

 ### 2. Configure `productscience.yaml`

  Set up `productscience.yaml` in the Xcode app project directory: